-Florida Medical Negligence Case
+Florida Medical Negligence Cases

 It takes years and years of education, training, constant retraining, and lots of experience to be a good doctor.
 But doctors are human, and humans make mistakes.
 While some small degree of mistakes may be excusable, what about these mistakes?
-Our medical malpractice lawyers have put together a few examples of some of the most shocking Florida negligence cases in recent years:
+Our Fort Lauderdale medical malpractice lawyers have put together a few examples of some of the most shocking Florida negligence cases in recent years:

 1) Having somebody operating on your brain is scary enough, but one prestigious Rhode Island Hospital operated on the wrong side of a patient’s brain.
 Not just once – but three times in one year.
 How could something like this happen?